Charles Cao

 qxc2@psu.edu

-Charles Cao is The Smeal Chair Professor of Finance at the Department of Finance, the Smeal College of Business at the Pennsylvania State University.
-He received his Ph.D. in Finance from the University of Chicago's Graduate School of Business in 1993, M.S. from the University of Kentucky in 1988, and B.S. from Peking University in 1984.
+Charles Cao is the Smeal Chair Professor of Finance in the Department of Finance at the Smeal College of Business, Pennsylvania State University.
+He received his Ph.D. in Finance from the University of Chicago Booth School of Business in 1993, his M.S. from the University of Kentucky in 1988, and his B.S. from Peking University in 1984.

 Expertise

-Professor Cao's research interests include hedge funds, mutual funds, derivative securities markets, market microstructure, and credit risk.
-His research has been published in a wide range of academic journals, including the Journal of Finance, Review of Financial Studies, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Management Science, Journal of Financial Markets, and Journal of Econometrics.
+Professor Cao's research interests include FinTech, cryptocurrencies, hedge funds, mutual funds, derivative securities markets, and market microstructure.
+His work has been published in a broad range of leading academic journals, including the Journal of Finance, Review of Financial Studies, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Management Science, Journal of Financial Markets, and Journal of Econometrics.

-Professor Cao’s paper “Empirical Performance of Alternative Option Pricing Models” (co-authored with Gurdip Bakshi and Zhiwu Chen, Journal of Finance, 1997) is among the 50 top-cited articles of all time from the Journal of Finance.
+His paper “Empirical Performance of Alternative Option Pricing Models” (co-authored with Gurdip Bakshi and Zhiwu Chen, Journal of Finance, 1997) is among the 50 top-cited articles of all time in the Journal of Finance.

 Education